 Important Safety Information (ISI) for TRIUMEQ and TRIUMEQ PD (abacavir, dolutegravir, and lamivudine) tablets

-TRIUMEQ and TRIUMEQ PD are indicated for the treatment of HIV-1 infection in adults and in pediatric patients weighing at least 10 kg.
+TRIUMEQ and TRIUMEQ PD are indicated for the treatment of HIV-1 infection in adults and in paediatric patients weighing at least 10 kg.

 Limitations of Use: